rapidrg/gasket-ai-backend-2/README.md

-# Gasket AI Backend
+# Gasket AI Backend with Color Detection

-A simple Flask API that accepts an uploaded trading card image and returns a mock gasket color match result.
+This backend extracts dominant colors from a trading card image to suggest matching gasket colors.

 ## API

-- `POST /analyze-card` — Upload an image using the key `cardImage`.
+- `POST /analyze-card` — Upload an image using the key `cardImage`

 ## To run locally